raviten/documentation/integrating-web-sdk.rst

 If you display a system prompt to the user and she blocks your website, then the browser does not allow you to display the system prompt again (unless the user explicity modifies the notification settings by herself).
-Thus, before displaying the system prompt, it may be good to ask for a "pre approval", by display a fake prompt.
+Thus, before displaying the system prompt, it may be good to ask for a "pre approval", by displaying a fake prompt.
 If the user allows the notifications in the fake prompt, only then you display the system prompt.
 If the user disallows the notifications in the fake prompt, you can show the fake prompt after some time (1 hr, 1 day, or more) and request the user again.